Behind the Attraction

 Behind the Attraction is a documentary television series on Disney+ produced by Dwayne Johnson's Seven Bucks Productions and Brian Volk-Weiss's The Nacelle Company.
 The first five episodes were released on July 21, 2021, with the remaining five released on August 25, 2021.
 The documentary is narrated by Paget Brewster.
 The series features interviews with fans and Imagineers and analyzes the history, popularity and transformation of Disney attractions and destinations over time.

 Production

 In October 2019, Disney+ ordered the docuseries from The Toys That Made Us creator and director, Brian Volk-Weiss.
 His production company, The Nacelle Company and Dwayne Johnson's Seven Bucks Productions, were attached as production houses.

 In December 2021, Hiram Garcia confirmed plans to develop a second season for the series.
 Season two was officially announced on October 4, 2023 to be released on November 1, 2023.

+In May 2026, it was announced that a third season for the series is set to be released on June 24, 2026, with two episodes exploring the Disney Cruise Line.